the 6 ways horses learn

 Developing a strong connection through effective communication enhances the horse’s learning experience.

-By using appropriate body language and expression, trainers can clearly convey their intentions, making it easier for horses to understand what is expected.
+Trainers can clearly convey their intentions by using appropriate body language and expression, making it easier for horses to understand what is expected.

 Aligning Body Language and Verbal Cues